ReneGRomCodes/FCC_scientific_computing_with_python/README.md

-# FreeCodeCamp Scientific Computing with Python (Beta) Certificate
+# FreeCodeCamp Scientific Computing with Python Certificate

-Welcome to my repository for the programs written during the lessons of the FreeCodeCamp "Scientific Computing with Python (Beta) Certificate" course!
+Welcome to my repository for the programs written during the lessons of the FreeCodeCamp "Scientific Computing with Python Certificate" course!

 ## Overview